Toward improved property prediction of 2D materials using many-body quantum Monte Carlo methods: DMC Properties of 2D Materials

 To bring clarity to this picture, we thus performed DMC simulations on monolayer CrI$_3$, one of the first performed on a magnetic monolayer material.\cite{Staros_CrI3} Given the known sensitivity of the electronic structure of 2D materials to strain\cite{Webster_PhysRevB,Webster_PhysChemChemPhys} and the lack of experimental results for the monolayer geometry, however, we first set out to determine a high-accuracy, \textit{many-body} monolayer geometry (see Fig. \ref{fig:crx3-hessian}).
-To do so, we leveraged a cutting-edge, many-body geometry optimization method termed the surrogate Hessian line-search method.\cite{doi:10.1063/5.0079046,Shin_PRM_2021,vse2-wines} In this approach, a Hessian generated using DFT is used to determine conjugate directions along which to locate the minimum-energy structure.
-Differing from standard DFT-based conjugate gradient minimization, the surrogate Hessian line-search method then computes DMC energies in parallel along each of the conjugate directions and subsequently refines the conjugate directions until the search converges to the DMC energyminimum.\cite{doi:10.1063/5.0079046,Shin_PRM_2021,vse2-wines} This method is particularly advantageous because it makes the most efficient use of both DFT and DMC data: instead of relying on more expensive DMC energy gradients, it uses relatively cheap DFT gradients and then employs DMC energy calculations to refine the search, thus providing a substantially more efficient way of determining fully many-body geometries.
-Applying this approach to CrI$_3$, we obtained a ground state geometry with a lattice parameter of $a_{0}=6.87$ \AA\space and a Cr-I bond distance of $d_{Cr-I}=2.73$ \AA\space.\cite{Staros_CrI3} Interestingly, while we were conducting this research, some of the first STM-based measurements of the monolayer geometry were performed yielding a lattice constant of $a_{0}=6.84$ \AA.\cite{li_single-layer_2020} Such strong agreement ($\le0.5$ $\%$ error) highlights the accuracy of our structure and the value of the surrogate Hessian line-search approach, despite CrI$_3$'s (and many monolayer materials') shallow potential energy surface around its minimum.
+To do so, we leveraged a cutting-edge, many-body geometry optimization method: the surrogate Hessian line-search method.\cite{doi:10.1063/5.0079046,Shin_PRM_2021,vse2-wines} In this approach, a Hessian generated using DFT is used to determine conjugate directions along which to locate the minimum-energy structure.
+Differing from standard DFT--based conjugate gradient minimization, the surrogate Hessian line-search method then computes DMC energies in parallel along each of the conjugate directions and subsequently refines the conjugate directions until the search converges to the DMC energy minimum.\cite{doi:10.1063/5.0079046,Shin_PRM_2021,vse2-wines} This method is particularly advantageous because it makes the most efficient use of both DFT and DMC data: Instead of relying on more-expensive DMC energy gradients, it uses relatively cheap DFT gradients and then employs DMC energy calculations to refine the search, thus providing a substantially more efficient way of determining fully many-body geometries.
+Applying this approach to CrI$_3$, we obtained a ground-state geometry with a lattice parameter of $a_{0}=6.87$ \AA\space and a Cr-I bond distance of $d_{Cr-I}=2.73$ \AA\space.\cite{Staros_CrI3} Interestingly, while we were conducting this research, some of the first scanning tunneling microscopy--based measurements of the monolayer geometry were performed, yielding a lattice constant of $a_{0}=6.84$ \AA.\cite{li_single-layer_2020} Such strong agreement ($\le$0.5\% error) highlights the accuracy of our structure and the value of the surrogate Hessian line-search approach, despite CrI$_3$'s (and many monolayer materials') shallow potential energy surface (PES) around its minimum.
+This $\le$0.5\% error is quite remarkable considering that the DFT lattice constants had a 6$\%$ variation in answer (depending on the choice of DFT method).